Neil Mehta

 • Contact

-I am an associate professor of philosophy at Yale-NUS College.
+I am a Professor of Philosophy at the National University of Singapore (NUS).
 I have two main research projects and a side project.

 On the side, I also consider metaphysical questions about the nature of grounding.